• Skip to primary navigation

 A food delivery depicting Share Economy tax obligations

-The share economy has turned a number of industries on their heads.
-But how are people who work through the biggest operators, like Airbnb and Uber, taxed?
+The share economy has changed the way many industries operate, but how are people who work through the biggest operators like Airbnb and Uber taxed?

-Recent estimates state up to one in five Australians earn money through the share economy.
-That’s a huge number of us who drive for a ride sharing service, (eg. Uber) rent out a spare room (eg. AirBnB), deliver food, (eg. Menulog), complete odd jobs (eg. Airtasker) or even provide professional services (eg. Upwork).
+Recent estimates suggest up to one in five Australians earn money through the share economy.
+They might drive for a ride sharing service, (e.g. Uber) rent out a spare room (e.g. Airbnb), deliver food, (e.g. DoorDash), complete odd jobs (e.g. Airtasker) or even provide professional services (e.g. Upwork).

 What is the sharing economy?

-The sharing economy is an online marketplace where people offer services for money and use contractors to provide those services.
-These services are provided via websites and apps.
-The most well known sharing economy businesses, as above, are Uber, Airtasker, AirBnB and Menulog, but there are a great deal more out there, offering everything from business services to tool sharing, car parking to pet care.
+The sharing economy is an online marketplace where people offer services through websites and apps.
+The most popular share economy platforms include businesses like Uber, Airtasker, Airbnb and DoorDash, but there are many more, offering everything from business services to tool sharing, car parking and pet care.

-The ATO treat income from the sharing economy exactly like any other income.
-So, just like you wages or salary from any other job or business, money earned through the share economy is considered assessible income for tax purposes.
-The total amount you earn from both salary and wages work PLUS share economy work determines how much you are taxed, according to the tax rate applicable to your combined income.
+The ATO treats share economy income exactly like any other income.
+Just like your wages or salary from any other job or business, money earned through the share economy is considered assessable income for tax purposes.
+The total amount you earn from both salary and wages plus share economy work determines which tax rate applies to you.

 Example #1

-Consider the example of Cal.
-He works at a bottle shop and earns $23,000 per year.
-He also drives part time for Uber and makes an additional $6,600 per year ($600 of which would cover his GST obligations).
-To work out his total tax obligation for the year Cal would need to add the $23,000 and the $6,000 together.
-From this he would calculate his tax obligations on the combined $29,000.
+Cal works at a bottle shop and earns $23,000 per year.
+He also drives part time for Uber and makes an additional $6,600 per year ($600 of which covers his GST obligations).
+Cal would then combine the $23,000 and $6,000 together to get a combined taxable income of $29,000.
+His tax obligations are then calculated on the combined $29,000.

 We commonly see clients who are in similar situations to Cal (see example #1).
-The average Australian tax rate is about 25-30%.
-Therefore, at tax time Cal would be required to make a payment of about $1,500 to cover his tax obligations for his Uber income.
+The average Australian tax rate is around 25%.
+Therefore, at tax time Cal would owe about $1,500 to cover his Uber income.

-So don’t get caught out with a big tax bill at tax time.
+Don’t get caught out with a large bill at tax time.
 Ensure you’re saving some of your share economy income each week!

-If you are a driver for Uber, Uber Eats, Menulog or a similar company that connects customers and suppliers for services (e.g. ride sharing or food delivery), then the income you earn as delivery fees is assessable income.
-The amount you include is the amount that you receive in payment from the company, after they take their fee.
+If you drive for Uber, Uber Eats, DoorDash or a similar platform (e.g. ridesharing or food delivery), the income you earn as delivery or ridesharing fees is assessable income.
+You need to declare the amount you receive after the company takes their fee.

-If you are an Airbnb host, rent your property on Stayz or lend your car in a car-sharing scheme in exchange for money, then that income is also assessable for tax purposes.
+If you’re an Airbnb host, rent your property on Stayz or lend your car in a carsharing service in exchange for money, that income is also assessable for tax purposes.
 The same rules apply to niche platforms that allow users to rent out their caravans or boats.

-The ATO and Government have put in place rules that require all marketplaces operating in Australia to share their user data in order to maintain the fairness of the tax system.
+The ATO and Government have rules that require all marketplaces operating in Australia to share their user data in order to maintain the fairness of the tax system.

-This means the ATO can verify that users of these platforms are declaring the right amount of income by using sophisticated data-matching techniques.
+This allows the ATO to verify that users of these platforms are declaring the correct income, using sophisticated data-matching techniques.

 Tax deductions may be available to you depending on type of share economy income you earn.